 Raj Bahadur Rai says:

-"I get energised by the enthusiasm of our founder along with the younger team members during their training, while getting ready for a trek and when they return from a trek.
+"I get energized by the enthusiasm of our founder along with the younger team members during their training while getting ready for a trek and when they return from a trek.
 They are always ready to serve our ever growing trekking customers."

 Kamal Bhandari was brought up and educated in Darjeeling.
 He is a graduate of Botany.
 Kamal has attained both basic and advance mountaineering course from The Himalayan Mountaineering Institute, Darjeeling.
 Besides having acquired excellent results in Wilderness medical training, he is also trained in Community Medical Services which includes first aid.

 Bhakta is from the Newar community which makes up the largest ethnic group in the Kathmandu valley.
-Newari people are skilled craftsman and the prolific and stunningly beautiful wood carving, metalwork, stone sculptures and temple structures in Kathmandu were created by Newars in 17th century.
+Newari people are skilled craftsmen and the prolific and stunningly beautiful wood carving, metalwork, stone sculptures and temple structures in Kathmandu were created by Newars in the 17th century.

 In 1989 he joined one of the jungle lodges in the Chitwan National Park as a nature guide trainee.
 He remained at the lodge for 11 years reaching the position of overall in-charge of operation and wildlife activities.
 He has spent 3 months in South Africa undergoing training is bush management with particular emphasis on the rhinoceros.